-PREREQUISITE: 3 Years of English, demonstrates high ACT scores and a grade of "B" or higher in all previous English courses
+PREREQUISITE: 3 Years of English, Placement test, "B" or higher in all previous English courses

-LENGTH: 2 Semesters
+CREDIT: 2 credits LENGTH: 2 Semesters

 This is a first-year college level course that develops the planning, thinking skills, stylistic concerns, and evaluation necessary for analytical reading and academic writing.
 It includes reading of nonfiction essays and two non-fiction collections, David and Goliath, and Eating Animals.
 This class stresses the college annotation reading and rhetorical analysis of essays used by college students throughout their career.
 Portfolio items include: Non-fiction Analysis Essays, Creative Nonfiction Essay, and an Argumentative Essay.